Frequently asked questions about PDX Commons and links to other organizations

-We have two guest bedrooms that can be reserved for visiting friends and family or used for potential caregiver staff in the future.
+We have two guest bedrooms that can be reserved for visiting friends and family.
 This allowed us to scale back the need for extra bedrooms.

 DO I HAVE TO PARTICIPATE IN COMMUNITY MEALS?

-No, but you are encouraged to do so.
+No, but we encourage you to do so.
 It’s one of the best ways to socialize and better get to know community members.
-Currently, we have two planned community dinners each week, as well as others on special occasions.
-Members are expected to help with at least one meal each month.
+Before the pandemic, we had two planned community dinners each week, as well as others on special occasions.
+We are getting back to that model now that we are a fully vaccinated community.
+Members are expected to help with at least one meal each month, either preparation or cleanup.

 HOW WOULD I KNOW IF I’D LIKE PDX COMMONS?

-If you are interested in buying a unit that becomes available in the future, you would have opportunities to meet current member and tour the building.
+If you are interested in buying a unit that becomes available, you would have opportunities to meet current members and tour the building.
 The Living in Cohousing page describes the role of respect and responsibility when living in community and talks about the kind of people who thrive in such environments.